 Q: Is a yearly cross-state bicycle ride the only thing that Freewheel does?

 Not at all!
-Freewheel has already expanded its cycling advocacy beyond the cross-state tour by sponsoring a fall Fandango ride (2016 info coming soon!) and the Oklahoma Bike Summit.
+Freewheel has already expanded its cycling advocacy beyond the cross-state tour by hosting OK Freewheel Fandango in October and supporting the Oklahoma Bike Summit.
 These efforts are part of our work to fulfill our mission, which reflects our 501(c)4 classification.

 Q: Since Freewheel is a 501(c)4 not-for-profit organization, why doesn’t it get its income primarily from donations instead of rider fees?